Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/project_structure_netcore.md

         </p>
         <p>
             The Integration Tests implemented in the scope of this solution does not focus on testing configuration(i.e: test if a deployed service can talk to a database).
-The focus is to test the implementation behavior between the edge components and their respective dependencies, like repositories and gateways.
+The focus is to test the implementation behaviour between the edge components and their respective dependencies, like repositories and gateways.
 Examples of tests we want do with integration testes are:
         </p>